British propaganda during World War I

 In the First World War, British propaganda took various forms, including pictures, literature and film.
 Britain also placed significant emphasis on atrocity propaganda as a way of mobilising public opinion against Imperial Germany and the Central Powers during the First World War.
-For the global picture see Propaganda in World War I.
+For the global picture, see Propaganda in World War I.

 History

 At the start of the war various government departments began their own propaganda campaigns with no coordination among them.
-A major new organisation was soon established at Wellington House under Charles Masterman.
+A major new organization was soon established at Wellington House under Charles Masterman.
 Nevertheless propaganda activities continued at the various agencies, with a lack of co-ordination.
 It was not until 1918 that activities were centralised under the Ministry of Information.

 At the end of the war, almost all of the propaganda machinery was dismantled.
 There were various interwar debates regarding British use of propaganda, particularly atrocity propaganda.
 Commentators such as Arthur Ponsonby exposed many of the alleged atrocities as either lies or exaggerations, which led to a suspicion surrounding atrocity stories that caused a reluctance to believe the realities of Nazi Germany's persecution during World War II.

 In Germany in the 1920s, former military leaders like Erich Ludendorff suggested that British propaganda had been instrumental in their defeat.
 Adolf Hitler echoed that view, and the Nazis later used many British propaganda techniques during their time in power, 1933-1945.